Jlebours/VeriteTerrain_Editor/README.md

 ## Functionalities to develop
 * The automation of the creation of the JAR file of the java extractor under MAC and LINUX OS.
+* Be able to save the csv which is modified or not in the tableview of the interface.
+* Be able to see the differences between the displayed table and that of other extractors on other interface.

 ## Authors
 * Karla ROSAS